 So, it was back to searching for HPP.
 But this time a pleasant surprise awaited them.
-It was in the form of a ProJet MJP 2500 Plus recommended by Duncan Parnell, the local 3D Systems distributor.
+It was in the form of a ProJet MJP 2500 Plus 3D printer recommended by Duncan Parnell, the local 3D Systems distributor.

 The ProJet MJP 2500 Plus offers true-to-CAD part quality in plastic and elastomeric materials that enable realistic functional testing.
 The high-resolution delivered by the MultiJet Printing technology provides micro-fine detail for even tiny features, along with sharp edges and corners.
 As a major bonus, the price was right for HPP.